quijaman1988/SusanBuckDWAnotes/README.md

 ## Reporting issues
-Use Github's Issues section to report any issue with the notes.
+Use Github's Issues section to report any issues with the notes.
 Examples of the kind of issues that may need reporting:
 + Typos
 + Code samples not working as described
 + Broken or moved links